kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 $ ssh cirros@$NODE_IP -p 30000
 ```

-Note that in this case, the machine could be also accessed via the Cluster IP, similarly to the previos case:
+Note that in this case, the machine could be also accessed via the cluster IP, from within the cluster, similarly to the previous case:

 ```bash
 $ ssh cirros@172.30.232.73 -p 27017
 ```

-Also note that unline in the case of the Cluster IP port, different services cannot use the same Node Port.
+Also note that while different cluster IPs may use the same port, different services cannot use the same node port.

 ## Expose VirtualMachine as a LoadBalancer service

-Expose the RDP port (3389) of a VirtualMachine running on KubeVirt by creating `LoadBalancer service`.
-Here is an example of a LoadBalancer service:
+Expose the RDP port (3389) of a VirtualMachine running on KubeVirt by creating `LoadBalancer` service.
+Here is an example of a `LoadBalancer` service:

 ```yaml
 apiVersion: v1